vihanchaudhry/mortalityrates/README.md

 # mortalityrates
-Find out which countries you wouldn't want to live in.
+Efficient algorithms for finding out which countries you wouldn't want to be born in.